A two-dimensional delta symbol method and its application to pairs of quadratic forms: Heuristic comparison of delta symbol methods

 Our Theorem~\ref{thm:delta} allows us to take $Q=P^{4/3}$ and to make use of $\ua$-averages with $A\asymp Q$.
-Thus the heuristic leads to an error term of size $Q^{s/2}A^{-1/2}=P^{2(s-1)/3}$, which is strictly smaller than the heuristic error term $P^{(3s-5)/4}$ from Munshi \cite{M} as soon as $s\geq 8$.
+Thus the heuristic leads to an error term of size $Q^{s/2}A^{-1/2}=P^{2(s-1)/3}$, which is strictly smaller than the heuristic error term $P^{(3s-5)/4}$ from Munshi~\cite{M} as soon as $s\geq 8$.
 It is possible that further savings can be obtained as indicated in Remark~\ref{rem:square}.

 Both the nested $\delta$-method of Munshi and our Theorem \ref{thm:delta} allow a double Kloosterman refinement, that is to make use of averages over $q$.
-In Munshi \cite{M}, any non-trivial bounds for character sums in the form $\sum_{q_2\leq P^{1/2}}\chi(q_2)$ for Dirichlet characters $\chi$ with conductors up to $P$ would suffice to handle case for $s=11$.
+In Munshi~\cite{M}, any non-trivial bounds for character sums in the form $\sum_{q_2\leq P^{1/2}}\chi(q_2)$ for Dirichlet characters $\chi$ with conductors up to $P$ would suffice to handle the case $s=11$, which is the one he considers there.
 In our case, we need to have more than $Q^{-1/4}$ in savings from the sum $\sum_{q\leq Q}\chi(q)$ for Dirichlet characters $\chi$ with conductor of size as large as $Q^{s/2}$ to handle the case when $s=9$.
-Due to the large size of the conductors of the characters, this saving in the $q$-sum is more difficult to obtain unconditionally compared to that in Munshi \cite{M}.
+Due to the large size of the conductors of the characters, this saving in the $q$-sum is more difficult to obtain unconditionally compared to that in Munshi~\cite{M}.
 In both methods, when $s$ is even, one has more than square-root cancellations due to Ramanujan sums when the moduli $q$ are generic, although typically this advantage is balanced against worse bounds for non-generic moduli.

-According to Heuristic~\ref{heu}, the smaller size of $Q$ should be considerably more advantageous for equations of more variables or higher degrees.
-These will however bring additional complications by comparison with the quadratic case.
+According to Heuristic~\ref{heu}, the smaller size of $Q$ should be considerably more advantageous for equations of more variables or higher degrees, for which $M$ is larger compared to the size of the variables.
+These will however bring additional complications by comparison with the quadratic case. \end{example}